emoacht/Monitorian/README.md

  - Windows 10 SDK (choose one from `10.0.14393.0` to `10.0.17134.0`)

- Then boot up `/Source/Monitorian.sln` with Visual Studio, and click **&#9654; Start** see if the build process completes without error.
+ Then boot up `/Source/Monitorian.sln` with Visual Studio, and click **&#9654; Start**.
+See if the build process completes without error.
 If so, congratulations!
 You can begin to develop new features.

 ### Log